tim-one/tim-one.github.io/psf/drift.md

 #### Early but telling drift

-One of the first visible actions in the "breve new CoC" era was blocking an unpopular person on GitHub.
+One of the first visible actions in the "brave new CoC" era was blocking an unpopular person on GitHub.
 They posted mildly annoying outlines filled with links to pages they presumably found interesting.
 They never bothered anyone beyond this.
 But rather than serve the original stated goal of fostering a welcoming community, the CoC was employed as a bludgeon to drive someone out.
 And a person who was quite possibly of a class more recent CoCs recognize as worthy of protection